Pattern recognition (psychology): Prototype matching

 Unlike the exact, one-to-one, template matching theory, prototype matching instead compares incoming sensory input to one average prototype.
 This theory proposes that exposure to a series of related stimuli leads to the creation of a "typical" prototype based on their shared features.
 It reduces the number of stored templates by standardizing them into a single representation.
 The prototype supports perceptual flexibility, because unlike in template matching, it allows for variability in the recognition of novel stimuli.
 For instance, if a child had never seen a lawn chair before, they would still be able to recognize it as a chair because of their understanding of its essential characteristics as having four legs and a seat.
 This idea, however, limits the conceptualization of objects that cannot necessarily be "averaged" into one, like types of canines, for instance.
 Even though dogs, wolves, and foxes are all typically furry, four-legged, moderately sized animals with ears and a tail, they are not all the same, and thus cannot be strictly perceived with respect to the prototype matching theory.

-Feature analysis

-Multiple theories try to explain how humans are able to recognize patterns in their environment.
-Feature detection theory proposes that the nervous system sorts and filters incoming stimuli to allow the human (or animal) to make sense of the information.
-In the organism, this system is made up of feature detectors, which are individual neurons, or groups of neurons, that encode specific perceptual features.
-The theory proposes an increasing complexity in the relationship between detectors and the perceptual feature.
-The most basic feature detectors respond to simple properties of the stimuli.
-Further along the perceptual pathway, higher organized feature detectors are able to respond to more complex and specific stimuli properties.
-When features repeat or occur in a meaningful sequence, we are able to identify these patterns because of our feature detection system.